macrotex/debian-package-docker/README.md

 debian repository lives and the image will run `dpkg-buildpackage` on that directory.
 The results are thrown away unless the `OUTPUT_DIRECTORY` directory is set.
 You can optionally run lintian on the resulting build.
-Finaly, if the `DPUT_CF` environment is set and points to a `dput.cf` file the package will be uploaded using `dput`.
+Finally, if the `DPUT_CF` environment is set and points to a `dput.cf` file the package will be uploaded using `dput`.

+1. Install any package dependencies derived from the Debian package's `control` file.

+1. Run `dpkg-buildpackage --no-sign`.

+1. Run `lintian` if the `RUN_LINTIAN` environment variable is set.

+1. Depending on the environment variables `DPUT_CF` and `DPUT_HOST` upload the package build using `dput`.

+1. If the `OUTPUT_DIRECTORY` environment variable is set copy the build artificates to another directory for later use.

 ## Tags